Disruptive Behavior Policy

 - The use of photographic devices is prohibited within certain areas of the convention.

-- DerpyCon’s guests have the right to maintain their privacy.
-Convention members may be asked to refrain from photographing guests if the guests would prefer not to have their picture taken.
-We ask all members to please respect the privacy of our guests.
+- DerpyCon’s Guests have the right to maintain their privacy.
+Convention members may be asked to refrain from photographing Guests by the Guest or a member of Convention Staff.
+We ask all members to please respect our Guests.

 Children at DerpyCon

-DerpyCon is a family event, but also an event with the expectation of high attendance.
-As a result we want to ensure the satisfaction and safety of all who attend especially children.
+DerpyCon is a family event, but also an event with attendees of all ages.
+We want to ensure the safety of all who attend our event, especially children.
 Children under the age of 13 are required to have a parent or guardian with them at all times.
 Accompanying parents or guardians must also be registered for the convention.

 THERE IS NO CONVENTION-WIDE PUBLIC ANNOUNCEMENT SYSTEM.